OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-static-packaging.md

             static void Main(string[] args)
             {
-                // Create and cache hello Media Services credentials in a static class variable.
+                // Create and cache the Media Services credentials in a static class variable.
                 _cachedCredentials = new MediaServicesCredentials(
                                 _mediaServicesAccountName,
                                 _mediaServicesAccountKey);
-                // Use hello cached credentials toocreate CloudMediaContext.
+                // Use the cached credentials to create CloudMediaContext.
                 _context = new CloudMediaContext(_cachedCredentials);

                 // Encoding and encrypting assets //////////////////////
                 // Load a single MP4 file.
                 IAsset asset = IngestSingleMP4File(_singleMP4File, AssetCreationOptions.None);

-                // Encode an MP4 file tooa set of multibitrate MP4s.
+                // Encode an MP4 file to a set of multibitrate MP4s.
-                // Then, package a set of MP4s tooclear Smooth Streaming.
+                // Then, package a set of MP4s to clear Smooth Streaming.
                 IAsset clearSmoothStreamAsset =
                     ConvertMP4ToMultibitrateMP4sToSmoothStreaming(asset);

                 // Create a common encryption content key that is used
-                // a) tooset hello key values in hello MediaEncryptor_PlayReadyProtection.xml file
+                // a) to set the key values in the MediaEncryptor_PlayReadyProtection.xml file
                 //    that is used for encryption.
-                // b) tooconfigure hello license delivery service and
+                // b) to configure the license delivery service and
                 //
                 Guid keyId;
                 byte[] contentKey;

                 IContentKey key = CreateCommonEncryptionKey(out keyId, out contentKey);

-                // hello content key authorization policy must be configured by you
+                // The content key authorization policy must be configured by you
-                // and met by hello client in order for hello PlayReady license
+                // and met by the client in order for the PlayReady license
-                // toobe delivered toohello client.
+                // to be delivered to the client.
-                // In this example hello Media Services PlayReady license delivery service is used.
+                // In this example the Media Services PlayReady license delivery service is used.
                 ConfigureLicenseDeliveryService(key);

-                // Get hello Media Services PlayReady license delivery URL.
+                // Get the Media Services PlayReady license delivery URL.
-                // This URL will be assigned toohello licenseAcquisitionUrl property
+                // This URL will be assigned to the licenseAcquisitionUrl property
-                // of hello MediaEncryptor_PlayReadyProtection.xml file.
+                // of the MediaEncryptor_PlayReadyProtection.xml file.
                 Uri acquisitionUrl = key.GetKeyDeliveryUrl(ContentKeyDeliveryType.PlayReadyLicense);

-                // Update hello MediaEncryptor_PlayReadyProtection.xml file with hello key and URL info.
+                // Update the MediaEncryptor_PlayReadyProtection.xml file with the key and URL info.
                 UpdatePlayReadyConfigurationXMLFile(keyId, contentKey, acquisitionUrl);

-                // Encrypt your clear Smooth Streaming tooSmooth Streaming with PlayReady.
+                // Encrypt your clear Smooth Streaming to Smooth Streaming with PlayReady.
                 IAsset outputAsset = CreateSmoothStreamEncryptedWithPlayReady(clearSmoothStreamAsset);

-                // You can use hello http://smf.cloudapp.net/healthmonitor player
+                // You can use the http://smf.cloudapp.net/healthmonitor player
-                // tootest hello smoothStreamURL URL.
+                // to test the smoothStreamURL URL.
                 string smoothStreamURL = outputAsset.GetSmoothStreamingUri().ToString();
                 Console.WriteLine("Smooth Streaming URL:");
                 Console.WriteLine(smoothStreamURL);

-                // You can use hello http://dashif.org/reference/players/javascript/ player
+                // You can use the http://dashif.org/reference/players/javascript/ player
-                // tootest hello dashURL URL.
+                // to test the dashURL URL.
                 string dashURL = outputAsset.GetMpegDashUri().ToString();
                 Console.WriteLine("MPEG DASH URL:");
                 Console.WriteLine(dashURL);